 - That the mitigation measures identified be agreed and a tariff approach be implemented to ensure funds are collected to deliver the mitigation package proposed.
-This is necessary now in line with Natural England advice although transfer of contributions to a single RAMS pot will need governance details to have been agreed and implemented. - Where there are other contributions to be collected, that RAMS contributions are sought through \$106 and via a Section 111 agreement (instead of a UU) where this is the sole developer contribution. - That each LPA should (ideally) contribute equally towards project implementation costs that cannot be covered by the tariff contributions such as annual accountable body accountancy costs and project staff redundancy.
+This is necessary now in line with Natural England advice although transfer of contributions to a single RAMS pot will need governance details to have been agreed and implemented. - That RAMS contributions are sought through s106 where there are other contributions to be collected and a Section 111 agreement (instead of a UU) where this is the sole developer contribution. - That each LPA should (ideally) contribute equally towards project implementation costs that cannot be covered by the tariff contributions such as annual accountable body accountancy costs and project staff redundancy.